 - a.
 It is the responsibility of all investigators to disclose any relationship with any involved party (witness, suspect, victim, etc.) wherein the nature of the relationship could be perceived to compromise the investigative process of a criminal investigation, and to document the circumstances and to recuse oneself from participation therein.

 - b.
-An investigation may be reassigned if any of the following conditions exist:
+An investigation shall, upon first level supervisor approval, be reassigned if any of the following conditions exist:

 - i.
 Family relationship;

 - ii.
 Outside business relationship;

 - iii.
 Romantic relationship;

 - iv.
 Close friendship;

 - v.
 Close work relationship (as determined on a case-by-case basis).